 Here's the dough before and after a 1 hour rise:

-If "doubled in size" is a hard target for you, please know it's just a rough way of explaining what to look for before moving on to the next step.
 Another way to tell if your dough has finished proofing (that's baker for "rising") is to press a lightly floured fingertip into the dough.
 The indent should fill back in a little, but not completely.
 If the indent fills in immediately, you can let it rise a little bit longer.
 But if you press in and the dough deflates quickly, it has over-proofed.
 If this happens, give the dough a quick knead on the counter and then let it rest for 10 minutes.
 It will be okay.

 How to Shape Bagels

-This is the same tutorial from my recipe for plain bagels.
-The shaping is exactly the same, only the olive oil dough is slightly more elastic.
-You'll probably want to stretch the holes out again right before you boil them or they'll close up in the oven.
+The addition of olive oil in this dough makes it even more silky smooth and elastic than plain bagel dough, but otherwise the shaping process is exactly the same.
+Because the olive oil makes the dough a little more elastic, you'll probably want to stretch the holes out again right before you boil them or they'll close up in the oven.

 Divide the dough into equal portions on an unfloured surface.
 If you're combining a few pieces together to make a portion, stack the smaller pieces on top of the bigger pieces.
 Tuck the edges up so the dough is smooth against the counter with a seam pinched together on top.
 Repeat until the dough ball feels fairly tight.
 Don't tear the dough, just stretch it.